Ciclo Cycling Trip: Riding Your Bike Along Aurora's Pacific Coast

 I got back to Costa Pacifica at around 1 PM, with my odometer reading 123 km.
 I was exhausted, but happy.
 A tray of lychee coconut coolers welcomed me at the lobby; it was just the thing I needed.

 Looking for more routes?
-Check our these articles:
+Check out Ciclo's bike route guides:

 - Bike Routes Near Metro Manila - Nuvali